-A parallel consultancy focusing on the inclusion of refugees in social protection mechanisms will take place.
+A parallel consultancy focusing on labour inclusion of refugees will take place.
 The two consultants should collaborate in order to ensure the final recommendations and products are complementary.

-Under the supervision of the Durable Solutions Officer in UNHCR Mexico and in close coordination with the relevant colleagues in the ILO (including in the areas of labour migration, social protection, employment and enterprises), the consultant will perform the following tasks:
+Under the supervision of the Social Protection and Economic Development Specialist at the ILO in Mexico and in close coordination with the relevant colleagues in the Durable Solutions Unit at UNHCR Mexico, the consultant will perform the following tasks: